 In February 2003 Fratelli Rossetti opens its first outlet space in Foxtown, a large multi-brand store in Mendrisio, Switzerland.
 The strategy chosen by Fratelli Rossetti at the beginning has not changed over the years and can be summed up in a concept that is still extremely effective even today: maximum harmony between technology and tradition, maximum equilibrium between quality and price.
 At this time in Italy, there are 13 boutiques.
 Abroad, the company’s main locations are in New York, Paris, London, Brussels, and Hong Kong.

 Renzo Rossetti Museum

 Renzo Rossetti opens his own museum with a rich collection of ethnicshoes accumulated over a period of 50 years in Parabiago.
 He began the collection at an early age, before World War II, and very much desired to see it have its own space.
 The museum can be visited by appointment.
 It has 3,000 pairs of shoes that are perfectly maintained.

 In 2005 after the opening of a third boutique in Paris, on Rue de Grenelle, comes the début of a new franchise store in Dubai.
 The company has a turnover of €55 million in 2004.

-In 2004 and 2008, they opened a franchise store in Dubai and one store in Hong Kong.
+In 2004 and 2008, they opened a franchise store in Dubai.
 As China started being the new luxury market, 2010 saw the brand opening its stores in China.